coding-paul/apex-addition/README.md

 To deploy this project:

 1. Open up VSCode on the directory that the project has been installed on
+2. Open up a terminal by clicking **Terminal** at the top and then **New Terminal**
-2. Create a virtual environment
+3. Create a virtual environment using ```python -m venv .venv``` ; the name of the venv must be .venv
-3. Select python in that virtual environment as the interpreter in VSCode
+4. Change the pyhton interpreter to the venv python here is how:
+    1. Open up main.py in the editor by clicking on its name on the left
+    2. In the bottom right click the version next to python and select the python interpreter under the relative path: ".\\.venv\Scripts\python.exe"
-4. Activate the virtual environment
+4. Activate the virtual environment using ```.venv\Scripts\activate.bat```
-5. Install the requirements in the requirements.txt file
+5. Install the requirements in the requirements.txt file using ```pip install -r requirements.txt```
-6. Launch ui.py
+6. Launch main.py
 7. Click Start Program
-8. The program is now active and will log output to the console
+8. The program is now active and ready for you to play apex

 ## Features

+- User interface
 - Automatic resolution detection
 - Automatic active weapon detection
 - Recoil-balancer for different detected weapons